netscaler/netscaler-k8s-ingress-controller/docs/how-to/tcp-udp-ingress.md

 In a Kubernetes environment, an Ingress is an object that allows access to the Kubernetes services from outside the Kubernetes cluster.
 Standard Kubernetes Ingress resources assume that all the traffic is HTTP-based and do not cater to non-HTTP based protocols such as, TCP, TCP-SSL, and UDP.
 Hence, you cannot expose critical applications based on layer 7 protocols such as DNS, FTP, or LDAP using the standard Kubernetes Ingress.

 NetScaler provides a solution using Ingress annotations to load balance TCP or UDP based Ingress traffic.
-When you specify these annotations in the Ingress resource definition, the [Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/) configures the NetScaler to load balance TCP or UDP based Ingress traffic.
+When you specify these annotations in the Ingress resource definition, the [Netscaler ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/) configures the NetScaler to load balance TCP or UDP based Ingress traffic.

 You can use the following annotations in your Kubernetes Ingress resource definition to load balance the TCP or UDP based Ingress traffic: